 Scott Hennessy joins the Conservancy Board with a robust background in county planning, environmental restoration, and nonprofit service in Monterey County.
 With a master’s degree in Marine Biology, Scott currently serves on the boards of the Carmel River Watershed Conservancy and the California Marine Sanctuary Foundation.
 He has worked as the Director of the Monterey County Planning and Building Department and the Director of the Watershed Institute at CSUMB, founded a native plant nursery focused on providing vegetation for restoration projects as well as a thriving food service business.
 As a land use consultant, Scott worked on projects including the MPRPD Garland Park Southbank Trail Reconstruction, Palo Corona Aerial Spraying Program, the Palo Corona Parking Facility, and the MPWMD Steelhead Barrier Access Acquisition and Permission to Work Program.
 Scott is the founding member of the California Mountain Lion Foundation, which worked to develop and pass the California Wildlife Protection Act.
 He has served as the Chair of both the Monterey Peninsula Audubon Society and the Ventana Chapter of the Sierra Club.
 He has served on the boards of the Hatton Canyon Coalition, which prevented Hatton canyon from becoming a freeway route, the Fort Ord Parklands group, which is responsible for establishing the public lands of Fort Ord today, and Monterey County Resource Conservation District.

-Tom Gray is a founding member of the Santa Lucia Conservancy.
-He and his late partner Peter Stocker first saw the land that would become the Santa Lucia Preserve in February 1989, envisioning a conservation community of approximately 300 homes on its 20,000 acres.
-Mr. Gray guided the creation of the Preserve after Peter’s death in May 1990.
-Mr. Gray is a principal with Pacific Union Company, a diversified Northern California real estate company headquartered in San Francisco, which he joined in 1982.
-Prior to Pacific Union, Tom was a senior executive at Wells Fargo & Company and ran two of Wells Fargo’s real estate subsidiaries.
-He is a member of the California State University Monterey Bay President’s Council and led the capital campaign for the university’s Chapman Science Academic Center, the first new building erected on the campus.
-Tom and his wife Alayna own a home at The Preserve.
+Tom Gray founded the Santa Lucia Conservancy in 1995 as an essential part of the plan for the Santa Lucia Preserve.
+He and his late partner Peter Stocker first saw the 20,000 acres that would become The Preserve in February 1989.
+They envisioned a conservation community of approximately 300 homes on 10% of the land, with 90% protected in permanent conservation.
+Tom guided the creation of The Preserve after Peter’s death in May 1990.
+Tom was a principal with Pacific Union Co., a diversified Northern California real estate company headquartered in San Francisco, which he joined in 1982.
+Prior to his work at Pacific Union, Tom was a senior executive at Wells Fargo & Company and ran two of Wells Fargo’s real estate subsidiaries.
+He chaired the California State University Monterey Bay President’s Council and led the capital campaign for the University’s Chapman Science Academic Center, the first newly-erected building on the campus.
+He chairs the board of Boys & Girls Clubs of Monterey County.
+He was inducted into the Monterey Peninsula Business Hall of Fame in 2024.
+Tom and his wife, Alayna, have lived on The Preserve since 1990.